VinodKW/log-routing-service/README.md

 -   Introduce a shard file system.

--   Whenever object comes to api, accept it in async way and put it into one of the shard files in round robbin fashion.
+-   Whenever object comes to API, accept it in async way and put it into one of the shard files in round robbin fashion.

 #### Batch Insertion